nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/salesforce-design/governor-limits.md

-# DOI APD System - Governor Limits Analysis and Scalability Strategy
+# Nuvi APD System - Governor Limits Analysis and Scalability Strategy

 ## Executive Summary

-This document provides a comprehensive analysis of Salesforce governor limits for the DOI APD system, projecting resource utilization over a 12-year deployment lifecycle and implementing proactive mitigation strategies to ensure uninterrupted operations at enterprise scale.
+This document provides a comprehensive analysis of Salesforce governor limits for the Nuvi APD system, projecting resource utilization over a 12-year deployment lifecycle and implementing proactive mitigation strategies to ensure uninterrupted operations at enterprise scale.

 ## Current System Baseline

-### Existing DOI APD Implementation Analysis
+### Existing Nuvi APD Implementation Analysis

 **Current Objects and Records (As of Sept 2025):**
 ```